 42) The Proud Family

 “The Proud Family” follows the adventures and misadventures of Penny, a 14-year-old African American girl who’s doing her best to navigate through the early years of teen-dom.
 Penny’s every encounter inevitably spirals into bigger than life situations filled with hi-jinks, hilarity and heart.
 Her quest to balance her home, school and social lives are further complicated by friends like the sassy Dijonay, Penny’s nemesis LaCienega Boulevardez, her loving, if not over-protective parents and her hip-to-the-groove-granny, Suga Mama.
-A new revival of this series is also due to be coming to Disney+ in 2022.
+There is also a brand new revival series, “Louder & Prouder” that is worth checking out, if you enjoyed the original.

 41) Weird But True

 Did you know there are more stars in the universe, than grains of sand on the whole planet?!
 So weird!
 National Geographic’s newest season of “Weird But True!” on Disney+ gets even weirder!
 Children’s entertainers and educators Charlie Engelman and Carly Ciarrocchi host the third season of the Emmy Award-winning series, and this time, they’re embarking on even more imaginative and strange adventures to reveal surprising and interesting facts about the world.
 Set both in studio and in the field, the award-winning “Weird But True!” integrates a mix of arts and crafts, unbelievable facts and real-life exploration.
 The third season is available exclusively on Disney+.